 Growing an indoor edible window garden with additional grow light

 With a grow light you can grow an indoor garden in any corner of the house.
 There are many grow lights to choose from.
-Without a window you would need a more expensive and advanced grow light.
-The beauty of an edible window garden is that you already have the best light available – real sunshine.
-You just need to supplement that light so you have more light hours.
+Without a window, you would need a more expensive and advanced grow light we have no experience with those.

-We use 54W high output T5 fluorescent lights with bulb life of 20,000 hours.
+We use 54W high output T5 fluorescent lights with a bulb life of 20,000 hours.
 Reflectors to improve light efficiency are helpful too.
 Of the fluorescent tubes that have been available in T8 and T12 models, this is by far the most efficient.
 The T5 grow light can produce 100 lumens per watt, which is almost unheard of in systems like this.
 This effectively means that it uses less energy to produce more light.

 You want your grow light to be not more than 12 inches above the plants to make sure the plants can be flooded with as many photons as needed to grow, not just survive.
-With more powerful grow lights that radiate a lot more heat like HPS or HID the distance should be more than 12 inch.
+With more powerful grow lights that radiate a lot more heat like HPS or HID the distance should be more than 12 inches.
 Remember that grow lights imitate the sun, but can’t really replace it.

 Adding a grow light to a window can also benefit the whole room.
-In a kitchen window you might already have a light fixture above the window; just replace the regular florescence bulb with a grow light bulb.
+In a kitchen window you might already have a light fixture above the window; just replace the regular fluorescence bulb with a grow light bulb.

 Does it have to be a grow light?
-Yes and no. Grow lights are suited for plant growth because similar color temperature of a bright daylight.
-However if you want to use a simple florescent bulb you can, just make sure that the output of light is at least equivalent to 100 watts.
+Yes and no. Grow lights are suited for plant growth because of the similar color temperature of bright daylight.
+However, if you want to use a simple fluorescent bulb you can, just make sure that the output of light is at least equivalent to 100 watts.